openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `utility_bill`: Verification based on a utility bill (this is to be deprecated in future releases and implementers are recommended to use the `document` type instead).
 * `electronic_signature`: Verification based on an electronic signature.

-Note: `id_document` is an alias for `document` for backward compatibilty purposes but will be deprecated in future releases, implementers are recommended to use `document`.
+Note: `id_document` is an alias for `document` for backward compatibility purposes but will be deprecated in future releases, implementers are recommended to use `document`.

 Depending on the evidence type additional elements are defined, as described in the following.